Zlatan Ibrahimović Net Worth: His Earnings, Brand Deals, Fancy Watches

-The world of football is mourning the retirement of one of AC Milan’s star players as well as Sweden’s best striker – Zlatan Ibrahimović.
-The Swedish football player announced his retirement after AC Milan’s final match of the 2022-23 season.
+The world of football is mourning Zlatan Ibrahimović’s retirement.
+One of AC Milan’s star players as well as Sweden’s best striker, Ibrahimović’s announced his retirement after AC Milan’s final match of the 2022-23 season.
 His farewell on Sunday was accompanied by an emotional speech to his fans, which eventually moved the Swedish striker to tears.

 Ibrahimović’s departure comes after a difficult season, one where he was plagued with injuries and could only play in four matches.
 However, he has enjoyed a glorious career in soccer and as a result, has a pretty impressive net worth to boast of.

-So, as we celebrate Zlatan Ibrahimović and his glorious career, let’s take a look at his net worth, including his salary, lavish properties and fancy cars.
+So, as we celebrate the Swedish footballer and his glorious career, let’s take a look at his net worth, including Zlatan Ibrahimović’s salary, lavish properties and fancy cars.

 Zlatan Ibrahimović’s net worth in 2023

-The Swedish footballer has had a long career, during which he made a lot of fortune playing for the club teams.
+The Swedish footballer has had a long career, during which he made a fortune playing for different clubs.
 According to the latest data from CAKnowledge, Zlatan Ibrahimović’s net worth, as of June 2023, is estimated to be approximately USD 200 million.

 Out of this, his annual income is estimated to be over USD 20 million, which also translates to USD 2 million per month.
-It is also said that Zlatan Ibrahimović’s income from brand endorsements is estimated to be approximately USD 20 million.
+It is also said that Zlatan Ibrahimović’s salary from his A. C. Milan contract alone amounts to more than USD 1 million.
+Additionally, his income from brand endorsements is estimated to be approximately USD 20 million.

 Ibrahimović’s brand endorsements